 With distributed denial-of-service (DDoS) attacks becoming more advanced, more forceful, and more prevalent in today’s digital world, DDoS mitigation has become an integral part of your technology stack.

 But stopping DDoS attacks is far from a simple process, and finding the right way to mitigate this type of malicious activity is different for every organization.
-That said, there a number of proactive steps you can take to prevent DDoS attacks from succeeding.
+That said, there are several proactive steps you can take to prevent DDoS attacks from succeeding.

 Before we dive in, it’s important to understand what exactly a DDoS attack is.